vamsi-bellam/hackattic-slns/classic/go/README.md

 go mod tidy
 ```

-Run any solution using the file name:
+To submit a solution, go to specific folder and run using the file name:

 ```bash
 go run file_name